Tag Archives: Michael Shannon

 What They Had (2018), Michael Shannon, Hilary Swank, Bythe Danner, Taissa Farmiga

-What They Had stars Hilary Swank, Michael Shannon, Bythe Danner and Josh Lucas in a story about a woman who returns home and must confront her past after her Alzheimer’s-stricken mother wanders into a blizzard.
+What They Had stars Hilary Swank, Michael Shannon, Bythe Danner and Josh Lucas, in a story about a woman who returns home to confront her past after her Alzheimer’s-stricken mother wanders into a blizzard.

 Considering the great cast, I’m quite sure this will be a good movie.
-The question for me is how badly I’ll want to see it bearing in mind the dark subject matter – and having already seen Still Alice (2014), a really good movie about dementia.
+The question for me is how badly I’ll want to see it, bearing in mind the dark subject matter, and having already watched Still Alice (2014), a good movie about dementia.

 Taissa Farmiga, Aimee Garcia, Robert Forster, Jay Montepare and Anna Kabis also star.